psakamoori/CaffeModelFileParser/README.md

 This helps in implementing classifying/inferencing on VPU's

 # Script
-Python CaffemodelParser.py  "path 2 deploy.prototxt file"  "path 2 .caffemodel file"
+Python CaffemodelParser.py  "path to deploy.prototxt file"  "path to .caffemodel file"

 # Output
 * LayerName: Name of the Layer